Sponsorship is the most valuable resource in consulting

 First, help someone, help them again, then again, again and again, and only then might you have a raving fan.

-But average work won't cut it here.
 In a competitive meritocracy, fantastic work is the best way to differentiate.
+You must impress and over-deliver.

-2. Look for a Personal Fit
+2. Look for a personal fit

 We are all humans and have our own preferences.